jetonshehu/Extreme_Poverty_Prediction/README.md

 Data Preprocessing: Before conducting the exploratory data analysis, we preprocess the data to ensure its quality and suitability for analysis.
 This includes handling missing values, performing data transformations, and combining relevant variables.

-Exploratory Data Analysis (EDA): We explore the datasets to gain insights into the world's extreme poverty situation and identify potential predictors for countries with large populations living in extreme poverty.
-The EDA involves statistical summaries, visualizations, and correlation analyses.

 Modeling: Using the preprocessed data, we employ machine learning techniques provided by scikit-learn to develop predictive models.
 These models aim to identify the characteristics that are predictive for populations emerging from extreme poverty.

-Results and Discussion: The findings obtained from the EDA and modeling stages are summarized and discussed, addressing the research questions stated at the beginning.
+Results and Discussion: The findings obtained from the modeling stages are summarized and discussed, addressing the research questions stated at the beginning.

 ## Dependencies
 The following dependencies are required to run this research project: